intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

  'Information Technology#Gestational Weight Gain#Radiofrequency Ablation']
 ```

-- **noisy_labels_70percent.pickle** 🠊 a dictionary structure whose:
+- **noisy_labels_70percent.pickle** 🠊 a dictionary structure whose (currently there are 11,791 different keys, but this number can vary based on the random character of the artificial injected noise):
  1. *keys*: the known labels that are replaced during the imperfect oracle scenario,
- 2. *values*: a dictionary with 20 randomly selected MeSH terms in the role of keys, and their corresponding cosine similarity score with the original key of upper level.
+ 2. *values*: a dictionary with 20 randomly selected MeSH terms in the role of keys, and their corresponding *Cosine similarity score* with the original key of upper level.

 - **novel_labels_actual.pickle** 🠊 the actual novel labels of the whole test set, being stored as a list with list items per instance, which contain the separate labels inside them.
 We depict here the first 3 items of this list: